Dale Earnhardt Jr. Broke Character After Pit-Row Dust-Up With Kyle Busch: ‘If You Ever Flip Me Off Again, I Am Going to Rip Your Head Off’

-Dale Earnhardt Jr. experienced his fair share of tense moments involving fellow NASCAR driver Kyle Busch.
-The two held a well-documented rivalry that extended off the track.
-It led Earnhardt to hit a breaking point that pushed him to act uncharacteristically and end the long-lasting feud.
+Dale Earnhardt Jr. has experienced his fair share of tense moments with fellow NASCAR standout Kyle Busch.
+The two had a well-documented rivalry that extended off the track, and Earnhardt once hit a breaking point that pushed him to act uncharacteristically and end the longstanding feud.

 Dale Earnhardt Jr.’s bitter feud with Kyle Busch

-Earnhardt Jr. began to experience issues with Busch after joining Hendrick Motorsports.
+Dale Earnhardt Jr. began to experience issues with Kyle Busch after joining Hendrick Motorsports.

-The latter believed that it was a move that took away any chance of him remaining with the company.
-The bitterness remained, leading to bickering back and forth through the media.
-It quickly resulted in the two becoming involved in a controversial crash during the Richmond spring race.
+The latter believed the move prevented him from remaining with the company.
+That bitterness festered, leading to back-and-forth bickering through the media.
+Eventually, the two were involved in a controversial crash during 2008’s spring race at Richmond.

-The lingering problems eventually spun over into Earnhardt hitting a breaking point with Busch after a practice run at Phoenix Raceway in 2014.
+Earnhardt eventually reached a breaking point with Busch after a practice run at Phoenix Raceway in 2014.

-In a recent interview on the Bussin’ With the Boys podcast, the two-time Daytona 500 winner discussed a tense moment involving Busch during a practice session at Phoenix Raceway as Earnhardt moved his car to the apron to head into pit row.
+In an August 2021 interview on the Bussin’ With the Boys podcast, the two-time Daytona 500 winner discussed a tense moment with Busch during a practice session at Phoenix Raceway.

-Busch, who was driving behind Earnhardt, immediately became angered as he believed that the No. 88 car was still too close to the track and decided to flip him off.
+As Earnhardt moved his car to the apron to head into pit row, Busch, who was driving behind Earnhardt, immediately grew angry as he believed the No. 88 car was still too close to the track.
+He decided to flip him off.
 Busch’s actions sent Earnhardt over the edge and led him to confront his colleague in his hauler.

 “I didn’t want anything to happen where it would have gotten physical,” he said.
 “It would have probably easily gotten that way.
 It’s good that nothing happened where it became physical.”